efazel/engle_granger_critical_values/README.md

 # Engle and Granger Critical Values
-This exercise aims at replicating critical values for Engle-Granger co-integration test by Monte Carlo simulation.
+This exercise replicates critical values for Engle-Granger co-integration test by Monte Carlo simulation.